themeum/kirki/README.md

 * FIX: Fixed repeater remove image not triggering save button to activate, and added a placeholder when the image is removed. (props @sayedwp)
 * FIX: Fixed bug when using negative numbers as min value in the `number` field
 * FIX: Typo in the textdomain for some strings (some strings were using "Kirki" instead of "kirki").
+* FIX: COmplete refactor & rewrite of the google-fonts implementation.
 * NEW: Implemented partial refreshes for WP 4.5 using a "partial_refresh" (formatted as an array).
+* NEW: Better autoloader & improved file structure
 * NEW: Deprecated the `Kirki_Field_Sanitize` class in favor of a more simplified & robust implementation.
 * NEW: Deprecated the `Kirki_Field::get_config_id()` method.
 It's no longer needed since fields have a `kirki_config` argument.
 * NEW: Added a new `kirki-generic` control.